This article has been updated since it was first published in 2020.

 From a business standpoint the key differences ultimately come down to the level of security and money involved.
 Going with a private cloud service provider is an expensive option, but you’ll be set up with your own isolated infrastructure which ensures the highest level of security.
 A more popular and cost-effective option is choosing a public cloud environment like AWS, GCP, or Azure, where you share the same data center with other users.
 Alternatively, you might want to consider a hybrid solution where you split your software solution between public and private clouds as this can prove a more economical option.

-No. Our cloud hosting options offer considerable choice and control.
-Our customers choose the location and service provider to host our software.
-We currently work with Oracle, Alibaba, Microsoft Azure, Digital Ocean, Google Cloud, AWS, and other cloud service providers, so there’s plenty of choices.
+Our cloud hosting options offer considerable choice and control.
+We will install, manage, and monitor software whenever you choose to have it deployed.
+Currently, our customers choose cloud service providers among Oracle, Alibaba, Microsoft Azure, Digital Ocean, Google Cloud, AWS, so there’s plenty of choices.
 In this regard, our cloud deployment solution offers something very distinct from most other communication providers who manage their customer’s data within their own cloud (not their customers).
 If choosing your own cloud-based services is a key factor for you, then choose QuickBlox.

 We offer 24/7 monitoring, management, and support with an SLA, but again it’s up to the customer to determine how much access they grant us.